open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/README.md

 ## Attributes with Default Value

-The SDK MUST set a default value for the following attributes if they were not specified:
+The SDK MUST set a default value for the following attributes if they were not specified, even if the resource would otherwise not be present at all:

 - [`service.name`](#service)